13pixlar/sticky-list/README.md

 Then create a field in your form with a checkbox that says "Approved".
 Note the ID of the new field and replace xxx above with the fields ID.

 <h3>Changelog</h3>

+**1.5.1**
+* Added setting to not populate field on edit
+* Added GET request support
+* Fixed an issue with textareas and selects not being disabled on view
+* Fixed an issue where admin could not see entries in the list

 **1.5**
 * Added support for Gravity PDF